OutSystems/docs-product/src/develop/testing/develop-test.md

 ### Extended Property Alternative

-As an alternative to using the name property to identify the elements, an extended property named “os-test-id” can be used as the identifier.
-For the same input in the previous example, add the “os-test-id” extended property with the value “UserNameInput” in Service Studio.
+As an alternative to using the name property to identify the elements, an extended property named "os-test-id" can be used as the identifier.
+For the same input in the previous example, add the "os-test-id" extended property with the value "UserNameInput" in Service Studio.
 In the generated HTML code, the platform will add an attribute with the mentioned name/value pair.

 Then, the following selectors can be used to identify the element on the screen: